molnarg/ngbs-icon/README.md

 ## Client library

-See [client.ts](blob/main/src/client.ts) for the API documentation.
+See [client.ts](src/client.ts) for the API documentation.

+The current implementation uses the JSON/TCP based service protocol.
+A previous version used the Modbus-TCP protocol, but the JSON service protocol is more comprehensive and easier to reverse engineer.
+The downside compared to Modbus-TCP is that for most requests, the SYSID is needed.
+The SYSID is the serial number printed on the controller, and in up-to-date controllers, it can be rerieved over then network too (see below).

 ## CLI

-The tool is more of a proof of concept, and is used mainly to test/try the library.
+The tool is more of a proof of concept, and is used mainly to test and try the capabilities of the library.

 Get the SYSID of a controller (`getSysId()`):